 Mubadala, KKR to invest about $1 bln in Asia

-Oct 24 (Reuters) - KKR & Co KKR.N and Abu Dhabi state fund Mubadala Investment Co said they had entered into an agreement to invest about $1 billion in Asia.
+Oct 24 (Reuters) - KKR & Co KKR.N and Abu Dhabi state fund Mubadala Investment Co MUDEV.ULsaid they had entered into an agreement to invest about $1 billion in Asia.

-The agreement, announced on Sunday, will see the two firms investing across performing private credit opportunities in the Asia Pacific region, they said.
+The agreement, announced on Sunday, will see the two firms investing across performing private credit opportunities in the Asia Pacific region.

+Mubadala, which manages $243 billion in assets, said in a joint statement it would deploy its capital alongside KKR’s existing pools of capital, including capital from the KKR Asia Credit Opportunities Fund, a $1.1 billion credit investment vehicle KKR closed in May.

+"Expanding into the Asia Pacific region is a core pillar of our strategy as this market presents unique credit investment opportunities, driven by its rapid growth and high demand for non-bank capital," Omar Eraiqaat, co-head of credit investments at Mubadala, said in the statement.

 ((Mrinmay.Dey@thomsonreuters.com;))